aatapa/RLScore/README.rst

 Once training data set size exceeds several thousand examples, training the learning methods with (non-linear) kernels becomes infeasible.
-For this case RLScore implements the reduced set approximation algorithm, where only a pre-specified subset of training examples are used to represent the dual solution learned.
+For this case RLScore implements the reduced set approximation algorithm, where only a pre-specified set of inputs (so-called 'basis 'vectors') are used to represent the dual solution learned.

-To use the reduced set approximation, one should supply the indices of those training examples which are used to represent the learned solution (so-called 'basis 'vectors') in a file.
-The file should contain one line, where the indices are separated with whitespaces.
+To use the reduced set approximation, one should supply the basis vectors in the same format as the training inputs.

-The best way for selecting the basis vectors is an open research question, uniform random subsampling of training set indices provides usually decent results.
+The best way for selecting the basis vectors is an open research question, uniform random subsampling of training set indices provides usually decent results, but one can also provide a set of centroids obtained, for example, with a clustering algorithm.

-While cross-validation can be performed with the reduced set approximation, the results are only approximative.
-For small regularization parameter values pessimistic bias has been observed in the cross-validation estimates.

 Python code (`rls_reduced.py`_)